timwredwards/timwredwards.github.io/_posts/2020-02-18-continuous-integration.md

 ## Conclusion

-Developing high-quality software is an ongoing effort, and I believe continuous integration can earlier expose potential issues in code, raise bugs sooner and help teams perform better, given the correct tools and culture.
+Developing high-quality software is an ongoing effort, and I believe continuous integration can expose potential issues in code earlier, raise bugs sooner, and help teams perform better, given the correct tools and culture.

 Thanks for reading, if you have any questions or comments, please use the contact button at the bottom of the page to get in touch.